An introduction to taking backups with

 should be automatic and completely transparent.
 That is, the backup

-should run by itself without causing any attention unless necessary.
+should run by itself without attracting any attention unless necessary.

 Backup should be stored in a safe remote location.
 Should the location